-FORT SEWALL LANE SEAWALL
+SEAWALL AT FORT SEWALL LANE

-Fort Sewall seawall is Town-owned and is a park area.
-It is a concrete seawall with concrete-filled stone revetment.
+This seawall is Town-owned and is a concrete seawall with concrete-filled stone revetment.
 The wall and revetment are in "fair" condition.
 It does not have a priority rating since the wall does not protect inshore structures.
 One section of the seawall has mortared stone infill as a repair to the wall.
 The revetment has some voids.
 The estimated cost to repair/reconstruct the seawall is \$696,300 (2022 dollars).

-FORT SEWALL SEAWALL
+SEAWALL AT FORT SEWALL

-Fort Sewall seawall is Town-owned and is located at a park and has restroom facilities.
+Fort Sewall is under the jurisdiction of the Select Board and is a park area with restroom facilities.
 The seawall is a cast-in-place concrete seawall between bedrock outcrops and is in "good" condition.
 It does not have a priority rating since the wall does not protect inshore structures.
 The seawall has some weathering and deterioration.
 The estimated cost to repair/reconstruct the seawall is \$14,720 (2022 dollars).